 We always knew that a "real" Godzilla should break the laws of physics, but this Godzilla BREAKS the laws of physics.
 It's a thing that forces its existence into the puny confines of our universe like a circular peg hammered through a square hole.

 Singular Point doesn't put as ghoulish a spin on the reptile as Shin Godzilla, but it plays into the logical impossibility of kaiju for the kind of unreality intrigue you might expect more from Junji Ito or the SCP Foundation, reinventing a bunch of very big animals into what can only be referred to as quantum horrors.
-And as vibrant, colorful and optimistic as its narrative is, it recaptures some of the existential terror of Godzilla's roots in more ways than one, because, not to end on this on too dark of a note, but the writer has been VERY up front about the true meaning of this story:
+I didn't even touch upon the weird secrets of a mysterious lullaby, a Godzilla skeleton and a supercomputer here, among other elements that seem unrelated and almost surreal before their meaning is fully revealed.
+And as vibrant, colorful and optimistic as its narrative is, the series recaptures some of the existential terror of Godzilla's roots in more ways than one, because, not to end on this on too dark of a note, but the writer has been VERY up front about the true meaning of this story: